EECS

 • Passwords created will be secure and not shared with others.

-• A staff or faculty with sensitive data as defined by SPG ?? stored in their office shall make sure the doors will be shut and lock when leaving the office.
+• A staff or faculty member with sensitive data as defined by SPG stored in their office shall make sure the doors are shut and locked when leaving the office.
 This includes filing cabinets and desk drawers.